 Both mindfulness and reframing are powerful tools in changing how we respond to stress, but when you put them together, they’re even more effective.
 This is exactly what Mindfulness-Based Cognitive Therapy (MBCT) is all about.

-Way back in 2008, I wrote about a study in the Journal of Consulting and Clinical Psychology that showed that MBCT proved as effective as antidepressants in preventing depression relapse and more effective in enhancing people’s quality of life.
+Way back in 2008, a study in the Journal of Consulting and Clinical Psychology showed that MBCT proved as effective as antidepressants in preventing depression relapse and more effective in enhancing people’s quality of life.
 The study also showed MBCT to be as cost-effective as prescription drugs in helping people with a history of depression stay well in the longer term.

 Over the 15 months after the trial, 47 percent of the group following the MBCT course experienced a relapse, compared with 60 percent of those continuing their normal treatment, including anti-depressant drugs.
 In addition, the group on the MBCT program reported a higher quality of life in terms of their overall enjoyment of daily living and physical well-being.